Henlys Group: Dennis

 In July 1998 Henlys made an agreed (with Dennis) bid of £190 million for bus and utility vehicle maker Dennis.
 A hostile bidding war ensued with engineering group Mayflower, owners of Scottish bus builder Walter Alexander.
 Volvo lent its support to the Henlys bid, which was raised to £247 million, but the Dennis board ultimately accepted Mayflower's £268.9 million offer.

 The next year Henlys announced they were planning to spend up to £100 million on acquisitions, the money intended to be spent on the acquisition of Dennis, in order to expand its bus building activities in the US.
 After discussions with several companies, Henlys purchased Blue Bird, the US school bus manufacturer, for £267 million.
 This prompted speculation that Volvo might bid for Henlys.
 Henlys raised £111 million in a rights issue in order to fund the acquisition.

 TransBus International

 In August 2000, with continuing domestic sales difficulties, a joint venture was formed with Mayflower, now owners of the Dennis and Alexander brands.
 The joint venture, known as TransBus International, included only the United Kingdom bus manufacturing operations, including Plaxton and Northern Counties.
-Henlys held a 30 per cent stake in the joint venture, which employed 3,300 employees at seven locations.
+Henlys held a 30 percent stake in the joint venture, which employed 3,300 employees at seven locations.
 The traditional brands of Alexander, Dennis and Plaxton were replaced by TransBus International.

 TransBus International went into administration on 31 March 2004.
 TransBus Plaxton (Henlys) was sold to its managers, Brian Davidson and Mike Keane with the support of a private equity group.

 Henlys hoped to preserve their North American operations which had strong order books.
 However, servicing debt had placed too heavy a burden on those businesses.
 The North American operations were restructured, including closure of the Nova Bus factory in Roswell, New Mexico.